BGforgeNet/msg2po/README.md

 # MSG2PO

-This is a set of tools to convert Fallout 1/2 MSG and WeiDU TRA into GNU gettext PO and back, used in BGforge [translation system](https://tra.bgforge.net/).
+This is a set of tools to convert Fallout 1/2 MSG and WeiDU TRA into GNU gettext PO and back, used in [BGforge Hive](https://hive.bgforge.net/).
 Ask questions [here](https://forums.bgforge.net/viewforum.php?f=9).

 ## Installation
 ```bash